Russia backs athletes wanting to take part in Winter Olympics

 "The bottom line is that Russian athletes expressed their willingness to participate in the PyeongChang Games despite these very difficult conditions and the decision made by IOC which is unfair to a large extent and that is what everyone said."

+The ROC will also provide "overall support" to athletes not invited to compete under the neutral flag or who will refuse to participate in the Games, he said.

+Zhukov said the IOC has established a special task force which will meet a Russian delegation in Lausanne, Switzerland, on December 15 to discuss the "complex questions" of Russian participation.

-On Monday, the ROC athletes commission made a single statement on behalf Russia's winter sports athletes, explaining they were "fully prepared" to take part in the Games under a neutral flag.
+On Monday, the ROC athletes commission made a single statement on behalf of Russia's winter sports athletes, explaining they were "fully prepared" to take part in the Games under a neutral flag.

+Ilya Kovalchuk, an ice hockey player for SKA Saint Petersburg, told reporters before Tuesday's announcement: "We are Russian athletes, so it's quite clear: they can take away the flag and the anthem, but they can not take away the honor and the conscience.

+"Patriotism and love for your country is in your heart, so no one can take it away from us.
+So we must go there and fight with double energy."